Get Practical Leadership Tips and Insights

 Reading + Prayer + Writing

 “If you start doing what you’re supposed to do, you won’t have time to do what you shouldn’t be doing.”
 Jonathan Moore These three good habits create an advantage.
-They fill you.
-They empower you.
-They make you better.
+They fill you, empower you, and make you better.
 When you get better as a leader, EVERYONE benefits.
-Reading.
-If you didn’t read last week’s Monday Moment, go back and read it.
+Reading If you didn’t read last week’s blog, go back and read it.
 It’s important.
 If you can’t find it, let us know and we will resend it to you.
-Prayer.
-I have identified “Pray” as one of my five professional core values.
+Prayer I have identified “Pray” as one of my five professional core values.
 What is a professional core value?
 It is something I commit myself to practice once I walk out the door of my home (virtually or physically).
-My definition of this value is as follows: “I partner with God in every moment of life enjoying his presence, help, and guidance.”
+My definition of this value is as follows: “I partner with God in every moment of life, enjoying his presence, help, and guidance.”
 I believe a relationship with my creator does not start nor

 Read More »